Daivathinte Swantham Cleetus

 Daivathinte Swantham Cleetus is a 2013 Malayalam-language action comedy film directed by debutante director Marthandan and scripted by Benny P Nayarambalam.
-Set against the backdrop of theatre, Mammootty plays the title role of Cleetus, a theatre artiste.
-Honey Rose, Siddique, Suraj Venjaramoodu and P.Balachandran play prominent roles in the film.
+Set against the backdrop of theatre, Mammootty plays the title role of Cleetus, a theatre artiste and a gangster.
+Siddique, Suraj Venjaramoodu, and Honey Rose play other prominent roles in the film.
 It was released on 12 September 2013.

 Plot summary

-Daivathinte Swantham Cleetus tells the story of a "thug" named Cleetus who is asked by a parish priest, who does not know about his background, to play the role of Jesus Christ in a play.
+Daivathinte Swantham Cleetus tells the story of a "thug" named Cleetus who is asked by a parish priest, Sibi Vadakkumthala who does not know about his background, to play the role of Jesus Christ in a play.
 During the film, events in the life of Cleetus start to mirror events portrayed about Jesus' life in the Bible.